grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # (advanced) Maximum number of rules per rule group by namespace.
 Value is a
 # map, where each key is the namespace and value is the number of rules allowed
-# in the namespace (int64).
+# in the namespace (int).
 On the command line, this map is given in a JSON
 # format.
 The number of rules specified has the same meaning as
 # -ruler.max-rules-per-rule-group, but only applies for the specific namespace.
 # If specified, it supersedes -ruler.max-rules-per-rule-group.